 SCHWARZENBERG PALACE AND NATIONAL GALLERY

-The building (Schwarzenberský palác) that faces Prague Castle is certainly the most beautiful Renaissance palace in Prague.
+The building (Schwarzenbergský palác) facing Prague Castle is certainly Prague's finest Renaissance palace.
 It was built between 1545 and 1563 by Agostino Galli (known as Vlach).
-The entire facade is covered with Venetian-style sgraffito and diamond-tipped boss designs, the typical decorative element of this period, which is very nice to see from the side of Hradčanské Square and from Malá Strana's Nerudova Street where the perspective changes completely.
-The galleries of the Schwarzenberg Palace provide a prestigious setting for part of the wonderful art collection of the National Gallery.
+The entire facade is covered with Venetian-style sgraffito and diamond-tipped boss designs, the typical decorative element of this period, which is very pretty to see from the side of Hradčanské Square and from Malá Strana's Nerudova Street, where the perspective changes completely.
+The galleries of the Schwarzenberg Palace provide a prestigious setting for part of the National Gallery's wonderful art collection.
 The other part is now on display in the Sternberg Palace.
-The exhibition, which will open in 2022, will showcase the works of both Czech and European Old Masters.
-The exhibition will feature magnificent paintings from various schools and periods from the pre-Renaissance to the Baroque.
-The national painter Karel Škréta (1610-1674), who is considered to have introduced Baroque painting to Prague, has his own room dedicated to him, with fifteen masterpieces to discover.
+Inaugurated in 2022, the exhibition highlights works by both Czech and European Old Masters.
+Visitors will discover sublime canvases covering different schools and periods, from pre-Renaissance to Baroque.
+The national painter Karel Škréta (1610-1674), considered to be the introducer of Baroque painting in Prague, has his own dedicated room with some fifteen masterpieces to discover.

-Like other buildings in the National Gallery, the visit is as much about the works on display as it is about the building itself.
-Be sure to look up regularly to admire the splendidly carved ceilings, and don't miss the stucco decorations, mirrors, floors and fireplaces that embellish each room.
+As with other National Gallery buildings, the visit is as much about the works on display as the building itself.
+Be sure to look up regularly to admire the splendid painted ceilings, and don't miss the stucco decorations, mirrors, floors and fireplaces that embellish each room.

 Did you know?
 This review was written by our professional authors.